 - Must adhere to Private Rented Sector Code of Practice

-- All flats must have EPC rating of E or above (where a trigger event has required this)
+- All flats must have an EPC rating of E or above (where a trigger event has required this)

 - Must provide a declaration of suitable management

-- If there is a separate manager, they must agree to be bound by the conditions of the licence
+- Managers to be bound by the conditions of the licence